cadazab/Pant-form/README.md

 #Pantaenius Form

-For use in web pages using PHP.
+For use in web partners websites.
 The data entered on the form will be sent to Pantaenius.